-Review the Taxpayer Bill of Rights prior to contacting the Taxpayer Advocate.
-You are encouraged to work with the department’s employees to resolve your tax issues.
+Prior to contacting a Problem Resolution Officer, ADOR encourages taxpayers to review the Taxpayer Bill of Rights so they can effectively work with the officer to resolve tax issues.
+You are encouraged to work with the Department’s employees to resolve your tax issues.
 If you believe that you have not been afforded your rights, please contact us.

 Contact the Taxpayer Advocate if you:

-You cannot contact the Taxpayer Advocate to contest the merits of a tax liability or as a substitute for informal protest procedures or normal administrative or judicial proceedings for the review of a deficiency assessment, collection action or denial of refund.
+An officer also cannot help a taxpayer contest the merits of a tax liability, or act as a substitute for informal protest procedures or normal administrative or judicial proceedings for the review of a deficiency assessment, collection action, denial or refund.

 If you have a final bill that has accrued interest due to unreasonable errors or delays on the part of Arizona Department of Revenue Audit or Collection’s personnel, please complete and mail Arizona Form 91-5384.